MarcocciaAndrea/Euklid/README.md

 ### Results of ARIMA, LSTM AND SVM

-- Considering the evaluation metrics and all the previous insights, we can assess that the accuracy is around the 50% for the three models.Considering the evaluation metrics and all the previous insights, we can estimate that the accuracy is around 50% for the three models.
+- Considering the evaluation metrics and all the previous insights, we can estimate that the accuracy is around 50% for the three models.
 Therefore, the prediction of our models is not perfect, but we should have expected this, given the unpredictability of the prediction environment and the lack of sufficient metrics for a comprehensive evaluation of the subject.
 Indeed, as it is difficult to find a model that predicts from prices the movement of a market that can be influenced by different and dynamic aspects.

 - The results reveal that the accuracy varies for the different indices and stocks across the three algorithms, with only the S&P 500 and Amazon showing roughly the same accuracy across SVM and LSTM (S&P 500), ARIMA and SVM (Amazon), respectively.